cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 Transactions on the Cosmos Hub network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
-fees = gas * gasPrice
+fees = gas * gasPrices
 ```

 The `gas` is dependent on the transaction.
 Different transaction require different amount of `gas`.
-The `gas` amount for the transaction is calculated as it is being processed, but there is a way to estimate it when creating the transaction by using the `auto` value for the `gas` flag.
+The `gas` amount for a transaction is calculated as it is being processed, but there is a way to estimate it beforehand by using the `auto` value for the `gas` flag.
 Of course, this only gives an estimate.
 You can adjust this estimate with the flag `--gas-adjustment` (default `1.0`) if you want to be sure you provide enough `gas` for the transaction.

 The `gasPrice` is the price of each unit of `gas`.
 Each validator sets a `min-gas-price` value, and will only include transaction that have a `gasPrice` superior to their `min-gas-price`.